 4. Take time for breaks and vacation.
 Working with two entrepreneurs, I know that breaks and vacations are few and far between.
 When you own a small business, your work does not end.
 There is never an 8-9 hour work day at Wild Measure.
 We work around the clock.
 We all love what we do, and we inspire each other to do our best work.
-One thing we have to tell ourselves is that it’s ok to take breaks or a mini vacation.
+One thing we have to tell ourselves is that it’s ok to take breaks or a vacation like on the palm dubai.
 When I spent time working in Northern Michigan for two weeks, we worked as soon as the sun came up and found ourselves working when the sun went down.
 We would have to remind ourselves to take breaks to walk to the sandwich shop or run on the dunes.
 Mike and Megan wanted to show me as much as possible, but we had to work before we played.
 People may think that when you work from home you get more vacation time, which can happen, but often times it’s quite the opposite.
-You face the danger of allowing work to consume your life 24 hours a day and 7 days a week.
+You face the danger of allowing work to consume your life 24 hours a day and 7 days a week, some people may even need to get the best CBD oil for anxiety to help them rest.
+People may consult Canna Doctors of America – Clearwater for the right cbd products.
 Remember to breathe and enjoy the few minutes you have between projects.

 5. Don’t forget to socialize.
 I am a social person and get energized when people are around me.
 However, when I am immersed in work I tend to crawl into a little shell and forget my need to be social.
 This summer I worked remotely and had to make sure I had coffee, lunch, and dinner dates everyday.
 If you are introverted then working alone isn’t a problem, and is likely exactly what you need.
-I still believe, even if you are an introvert, you need to push yourself to socialize, because we draw inspiration from human interaction.
+I still believe, even if you are an introvert, you need to push yourself to socialize for which you will also want to check this link on how cannabis products can help you overcome that social anxiety.
 For me, it is the best inspiration to grab coffee with a friend then snap back into work mode.
 After having a good conversation or volunteering, I feel more energized to finish my day’s work with fresh ideas.

 These are just some tips that have helped me manage and balance my time, work, and social life since I work from home.
 If you are an entrepreneur who works from home, what are some tips that have helped you manage your time?
 How have you created a structured yet creative atmosphere?